Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

-This one-to-one counselling service is available to patients, carers and close family affected by kidney cancer through appointment only and is conducted by a qualified counsellor employed by the charity over the telephone.
+This free one-to-one counselling service is available to patients, carers and close family affected by kidney cancer over the telephone mor via Zoom by appointment only with the charities qualified counsellor.

 Each caller will have an initial separate assessment to ensure their needs and expectations for counselling are met.

-During the assessment we will decide a convenient time for the counselling sessions to take place.
+During the assessment you and the counsellor will decide a convenient time for the sessions to take place.

 - A discussion of expectations, outlining goals or aims of the sessions, will be done during the initial assessment.